GATB/bcalm/README.md

 File input format can be fasta, fastq, either gzipped or not.

-To pass several files as input, separate file names by a comma (","), for example:
+To pass several files as input:

-    ./bcalm -in A1.fa,A2.fa,A3.fa [..]

-Alternatively, input can be a list of files (one file per line):

     ls -1 *.fastq > list_reads
     ./bcalm -in list_reads [..]